 On the right is a screenshot of the properties of Place Holder scriptlines, as displayed in the properties inspector.
 Click on any of the properties in that image to navigate to the corresponding help topic.

 However, while Blank Pages are destined to remain blank in the final diary, Place Holders are setting aside pages that will have content in the final printed diary.

 •Place Holders are often used in custom jobs where a client may be supplying ready-made film that will be used along with the output file to burn printing plates.

 •They can also be used when the client is supplying a printed and folded signature to be inserted into the diary as it is assembled.

-•Another possibility is that the client is supplying his custom pages in an electronic file format that cannot be incorporated into a QuarkXPress or InDesign output file, but can be merged with it in the imposition software.
+•Another possibility is that the client is supplying his custom pages in an electronic file format that cannot be incorporated into a QuarkXPress output file, but can be merged with it in the imposition software.

 Using the Hide Place Holders option of the generation options property, you can have the pages of a PlaceHolder be blank (as if they were Blank Pages).
 But, it is recommended that you leave those identifiers to better differentiate between Blank Pages and Place Holders in your output file.

 You can include references to the year property of the current script in either the label and comments properties of a PlaceHolder script line, using the pseudo-tokens [year:-10] ... [year] ... [year:+10].

 Topic 012000, last updated on 22-Mar-2021